analogdevicesinc/VSCode-Maxim/userguide.md

-# How to Use Visual Studio Code with Maxim's Microcontrollers (Windows & Linux)
+# How to Use Visual Studio Code with Maxim's Microcontrollers SDK (Windows & Linux)

 ## Table of Contents
 * [Introduction](#introduction)